ministryofjustice/tsung-wrapper/README.md

 	  url: 'user/register'
 	  http_method: GET

-The name of the snippet as defined in the file will be included into the XML file as acommen.
+The name of the snippet as defined in the file will be included into the XML file as a comment.

 The url will be appended to the base_url defined in the environment configuration.

-## Dynamic variable definition and substitution
+### Dynamic variable definition and substitution

+A request can include paramters which use dynamically generated variables - 'dynvars' which can come from one of two places:

+*  from a definition in the dynvars folder
+*  extracted from a response earlier in the session

+##### Defnining dynamic variables in the dynvars folder

-Dynamic variables can be defined in special snippets located in the congig/dynvars folder.
+Each type of dynvar is defined in its own file in the dynvars folder.
+There are three types of dynvar:

-They can be included into a session under the dynvars section, specifying the name of the dynamic variable snippet, and the namne to be given to the variable so that it can later be referred to in snippets, e.g
+* random string
+* random number
+* erlang

+See examples in the spec/config/dynvars folder to see how they are defined.

+When you want to use them in the session, you must include a dynvars section in your session file which details what definition to use, and what name you will assign to it, e.g.

 		session:
 			dynvars: